AndreasKarageorgos/Anonymous-Chat/README.md

  * If the service is closed

         sudo service tor start

+After that you can cd in SPC-Chat/client/ and run:

+    python3 client.py

- ## Key
+ # Key
  There is 1 key file

  * Key.key

- under client/data/key/
+ under SPC-Chat/client/data/key/

  The key is for encrypting and decrypting messages.
-You can generate it using the key_generator.py
+You can generate it using the key_generator.py located in SPC-Chat/client/

     python3 key_generator.py

  Your messages can be decrypted only with this key , so keep it safe and share it only with the person that you want to send messages.
 Change your keys often for extra safety

  If you create your own key , make sure that it is at least 20 characters long.
 Small keys can be cracked really fast.

-## Note !
+# Note !
 They Key file can not be send through the server for extra safety !

 You will need to send it to the person that you want to talk face to face using a usb ...etc.

 This way the server will never be able to store your key and then decrypt and log your messages.

-### Clinet Example
+# Clinet Example

 In order 2 clients to talk to each other, they must connect to the same server with the same AES key (Key.key file).

-* Client1 Key.key = "This is an AES key"
+* Client1 Key.key = "This is an AES key" Server: example_link.onion

         >> python3 client.py

-        Onion link: example_link.onion

-* Client2 Key.key = "This is an AES key"
+* Client2 Key.key = "This is an AES key" Server: example_link.onion

         >> python3 client.py

-        Onion link: example_link.onion

  * Client3 Key.key = "Hello !"
+Server: example_link.onion

         >> python3 client.py

-        Onion link: example_link.onion

 Client1 and Client2 have the same keys, this way they are going to be able to see the messages of each other.